Joseph David-Jones

-Joseph David-Jones (born December 22, 1993) is an American actor, known for his roles in the TV dramas Nashville and Arrow.
+Joseph David-Jones (born December 22, 1993) is an American actor, known for his roles in Nashville and Arrow.

 Early life and career

 David-Jones was born in 1993, in Los Angeles, and grew up in Florence, Kentucky.
 He earned a full scholarship to the University of Kentucky where he earned a bachelor's degree in mechanical engineering.
 While growing up, Jones began modeling with local Kentucky-based brands.
 During his time in college, he participated in the International Models & Talent competition in New York City.
 He won the "Actor of the Year" award.
 Three days later, he returned home and pursued his acting career.

 In 2016, he played Hollis in The Divergent Series: Allegiant.
 He also played the role of John Diggle Jr. on The CW series Legends of Tomorrow.
 Other film roles he was in included films Detroit and Roman J. Israel, Esq..
 He reprised the role of Connor Hawke on Arrow.
 He was upgraded to series regular for the final season.

+In 2024, it was announced that David-Jones would portray Jackie Jackson in the upcoming 2025 biopic Michael, based on the life and career of Michael Jackson.